 Q. I would like to re-sit an exam; how do I sort this out?

-A. You will need to collect a re-sit form from the Examinations Office and pay for it at Reception by the stated deadline.
-Forms are also on the website.
+A. You will need to collect an Exam Entry Form from the Examinations Office and pay for it at Reception by the stated deadline.
+Forms are also available to download on this page.

 Q. When will I receive my certificates?